HeroesToolChest/HeroesDataParser/README.md

   --textures                        Includes extracting all textures (.dds).
 ```

-Extracts all required files from the `Heroes of the Storm` directory which can be used for the `-s|--storage-path` option.
+Extracts all required files from the `Heroes of the Storm` directory which can be used for the `storage-path` argument.

 If the `-o|--output-directory` is not set, the local directory will be used.